Skip to Content

 • visible run state

-Provider readiness and credentials are managed in the local worker UI, usually http://127.0.0.1:8010/ after installation.
+For Self Hosted, provider readiness and credentials are managed in the local worker UI, usually http://127.0.0.1:8010/ after installation.
 If the worker is on a VPS, open the worker UI through an SSH tunnel to port 8010.

 Examples: